tada5hi/ilingo/README.md

 # ilingo 📚

-Ilingo is a lightweight library for translation and internationalization
+A lightweight library for translation and internationalization.

 **Table of Contents**